This course is available in both an instructor-monitored format and ONLINE format. For the ONLINE format select:

 New Operator Training

 Western Canada Fire & First Aid considers a new operator as one who does not have at least 100 hours of recent experience operating a lift truck.
 This course is intended to give a new operator the basic knowledge and skills necessary to operate the lift truck in a safe manner.
-In addition to the theory portion, this course offers approximately 4 hours of practical experience using the lift truck.
+In addition to the theory portion, this course offers additional practical time using the lift truck.
 It prepares the new operator to successfully complete the requirements necessary to be certified as a lift truck operator.

 A Variable Reach Lift Truck (VRLT) is sometimes referred to as a Telescopic Handler or Zoom Boom.
 Although a VRLT is technically a lift truck (forklift), this machine is covered in a separate course.
 See Variable Reach Lift Truck courses for more information.